dnlonme/python-course/README.md

 for all exercises later on

 ## Plan
+0. Setup
-0. Syntax
+1. Syntax
-1. Essentials
+2. Essentials
-2. Data structures
+3. Data structures
-3. Functions advanced
+4. Functions advanced
-4. Classes a bit advanced
+5. Classes a bit advanced

 ## Other links